kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_MT-DETR.md

     - [IMPORTANT] FIRST CONVERT LIDAR AND RADAR pointcloud to RGB images - DONE
         - Missing to convert 54 radar files
         - So restarted conversion with `all.txt` instead of separate txt files and creating empty radar image when not found
+    - Project Lidar and Radar image on RGB image for visualization - DONE
+        - For DENSE
+    - Understand Lidar and Radar Image generation - DONE

 ##################################################################################################